c-bertran/42-examshell/README.md

   - `Doom`: To make your practice harder, if you fail the whole rendering folder is reset, as well as the associated git

 ## Exams
-The following exams are available:
+The following exams are available natively:
 - Exam 02
 - Exam 03
 - Old exam 03